 Banana leaves ( to steam in.)

-3. Cook the rice with coconut milk, sugar and salt to taste ( it has to be sweet yet a tiny bit salty) cook untill all the coconut milk has been absorbed in the rice.
+3. Cook the rice with coconut milk, sugar and salt to taste ( it has to be sweet yet a tiny bit salty) stir and cook untill all the coconut milk has been absorbed in the rice.
 They shouldnt get too hard or too soft- they must never be soggy!

 Preparations of the leaves and wrapping: